nkoster/todo-vuex-local/README.md

 vue ui
 ```

-Check the UI page, import the ```todo-vuex-local``` directory as a project, and start the "serve task' for the project.
+Check the UI page, import the ```todo-vuex-local``` directory as a project, and start the "serve task" for the project.
 In the "output" display, you'll see the localhost URL.